-The discipline of Actuarial Science is based on the evaluation of the financial, economic and business implications of future contingent events.
-Although this subject is relatively new to many students, it proves to be very useful in the business world, usually within the insurance industry in the past but expanding to banking and finance in recent years.
+Actuarial Science is a separate discipline with its own area of knowledge requiring multidisciplinary knowledge in probability, statistics, economics, investment, finance, law, taxation and accounting.
+Based on the evaluation of the financial, economic and business implications of future contingent events, actuarial science proves to be very useful in the business world, including the insurance industry as well as the banking and finance fields.

-What is so special about the Actuarial Science programme at the University of Hong Kong?
+What is so special about the HKU Actuarial Science programme?

-- It is the first programme in Hong Kong and therefore a large and active network of alumni in the industry.
+Strong Network: As the first programme of its kind in Hong Kong, it has built a large and active network of alumni in the industry.
 All major insurance companies and many well-known financial institutions in Hong Kong have our graduates, and many of them hold a senior manager or higher position.

 Shu Nga YEUNG 2018 BSc (Actuarial Science) graduate